Versailles is one of those places that I’ve learned about, heard about, and seen photos of, yet I never paid much attention to it.

 I could keep going, but I’ll save my favorite part of Versailles until my next post.
 For now, here are some practical tips and supplemental reading about the palace.

-- GO EARLY.
+- What time should I arrive at Versailles?
+My advice: GO EARLY.
 While we didn’t notice the entry line outside getting longer during the day (we waited about 20 minutes with advance tickets), the volume of people inside the castle gates visibly grew.
 The grounds are expansive so it doesn’t make much of a difference when you’re outside of the castle, but I can only imagine how crowded the interior of the castle became.

-- Buy and print tickets in advance.
-It will save you from having to wait in yet another line.
+- Do I need tickets to get into Versailles?
+Yes, you need tickets to get into the palace.
+No tickets are needed to simply walk the grounds.
+You can buy and print tickets in advance, which will save you from having to wait in long lines.
 Tickets to see the main palace, grounds, and smaller palaces are 18€ each for adults and free for children.

-- Listen to all of the audio tour.
+- Is a guide provided?
+An audio guide is provided, and it’s very good.
 It tells some really interesting history that gives a lot of context to what you’re seeing.

-- Make sure you save time to visit the Grand Trianon and Petit Trianon (Marie Antoinette’s estate).
-They will be the subject of my next post, and as you will see, they are absolutely stunning.
-They’re about a 25-minute walk from the main palace.
+- Does Versailles have any other attractions besides the palace and gardens?
+YES – make sure you save time to visit the Grand Trianon and Petit Trianon (Marie Antoinette’s estate).
+They’re about a 25-minute walk from the main palace, and are very beautiful in their own right.